paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-443-insurance.md

 #### Provision of Aviation Insurance Coverage for Commercial Air Carrier Service in Domestic and International Operations
 Memorandum for the Secretary of Transportation

-Memorandum of President of the United States, Sept.
-27, 2012, 77 F.R.
-60035, provided:
+Memorandum of President of the United States, Dec.
+27, 2013, 79 F.R.
+527, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States, including [49 U.S.C.
 44301–443](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44301–443&num=0&edition=prelim)10, I hereby:

 1. Determine that the continuation of U.S. air transportation is necessary in the interest of air commerce, national security, and the foreign policy of the United States.

-2. Approve provision by the Secretary of Transportation of insurance or reinsurance to U.S.-certificated air carriers against loss or damage arising out of any risk from the operation of an aircraft, in the manner and to the extent provided in chapter 443 of title 49, U.S. Code, until September 30, 2013, if he determines that such insurance or reinsurance cannot be obtained on reasonable terms from any company authorized to conduct an insurance business in a State of the United States.
+2. Approve provision by the Secretary of Transportation of insurance or reinsurance to U.S.-certificated air carriers against loss or damage arising out of any risk from the operation of an aircraft, in the manner and to the extent provided in chapter 443 of title 49, United States Code, until January 15, 2014, if he determines that such insurance or reinsurance cannot be obtained on reasonable terms from any company authorized to conduct an insurance business in a State of the United States.

 3. Delegate to the Secretary of Transportation the authority, vested in me by [49 U.S.C.
+44306(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44306/c&num=0&edition=prelim), to extend this approval and determination through December 31, 2014, or until any date prior to December 31, 2014, provided that the Congress further extends the date contained in section 44310 and further provided that he not use this delegation to extend this determination and approval beyond the dates authorized under any such provision of law with an ending effective date prior to December 31, 2014.

-44306(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44306/c&num=0&edition=prelim), to extend this approval and determination beyond September 30, 2013, to December 31, 2013, if he finds that the continued operation of aircraft to be insured or reinsured is necessary in the interest of air commerce or national security or to carry out the foreign policy of the United States Government, if he also determines that such insurance or reinsurance cannot be obtained on reasonable terms from any company authorized to conduct an insurance business in a State of the United States.You are directed to bring this determination immediately to the attention of all air carriers, as defined in [49 U.S.C.
+You are directed to bring this determination immediately to the attention of all air carriers, as defined in [49 U.S.C.
 40102(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40102/a/2&num=0&edition=prelim), and to arrange for its publication in the Federal Register.

 Barack Obama.

 Prior Presidential documents related to provision of insurance to U.S.-flag commercial air service were contained in the following:

+Memorandum of President of the United States, Sept.
+27, 2012, 77 F.R.
+60035.

 Memorandum of President of the United States, Sept.
 28, 2011, 76 F.R.
 61247.